Quantum Coherent Transport of 1D ballistic states in second order topological insulator Bi$_4$Br$_4$: Conclusion

 \section{Conclusion}

 We have probed the electronic transport in micrometer-size Bi$_4$Br$_4$ flakes and have demonstrated a strongly anisotropic transport.
-We have highlighted two distinct types of contributions to low-temperature coherent transport and argue that they suggest of long coherent 1D hinge states contacted to reservoirs via a small coherent disordered region.
-The first type of contributions yields universal conductance fluctuations and weak-antilocalization and arises from phase coherence in the region close to the contacts, that modulates transmission through the 1D states.
-The second type of contributions is the periodic Aharonov-Bohm conductance oscillations due to interference between adjacent 1D coherent channels.
-We emphasize that these effects are due to the very nature of the contacts, which exhibit some phase coherence despite being rather invasive.
-Both effects indicate that 1D states are ballistic and coherent over several micrometers at low temperatures.
-The signature of the 1D ballistic states, located at step edges distributed at the surface of the Bi$_4$Br$_4$ crystal, and their interference are thus paradoxically revealed thanks to the coherent diffusive nature of the contact regions.
-These results argue in favor of crystal-preserving contact methods to achieve the conductance quantization regime in small samples with a reduced number of edge states.
-The signature of the helical nature of these 1D states in multilayer samples remains to be demonstrated.
-Furthermore, the use of superconducting contacts to enter the regime of proximity-induced superconductivity is of great interest, with expected perfect Andreev reflection, and would further enhance the potential of Bi$_4$Br$_4$ as a second-order topological insulator.
+We have highlighted two distinct types of contributions to low-temperature coherent transport and argue that they {reveal the existence} of long coherent 1D hinge states contacted to reservoirs via a small coherent disordered region.
+The first type of {contribution} yields universal conductance fluctuations and weak antilocalization, {arising} from phase coherence in the region close to the contacts, {which} modulates transmission through the 1D states.
+The second type of {contribution} is the periodic Aharonov-Bohm conductance oscillations due to interference between adjacent 1D coherent channels.
+We emphasize that both of these effects are due to the very nature of the contacts, which exhibit some phase coherence despite being rather invasive. {These} effects indicate that {the} 1D states are ballistic and coherent over several micrometers at low temperatures.
+The signature of the 1D ballistic states, located at step edges distributed at the surface of the Bi$_4$Br$_4$ crystal, and their interference are thus paradoxically revealed thanks to the coherent diffusive nature of the contact regions. {It would be interesting to achieve the opposite limit of clean, crystal-preserving contacts in small samples with a reduced number of edge states, in order to access the conductance quantization regime}. {Also, the} signature of the helical nature of these 1D states in multilayer samples remains to be demonstrated. {Lastly}, the use of superconducting contacts to enter the regime of proximity-induced superconductivity is of great interest, with expected perfect Andreev reflection, and would further enhance the potential of Bi$_4$Br$_4$ as a second-order topological insulator.